scott-middleton/Restaurants/technical_questions.md

 ## How long did you spend on the coding test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

-I spent about 4/5 hours on the test.
+I spent approximately 4 to 5 hours on the coding test.
+If I had more time, I would focus on the following areas for improvement:

-* Increase the test coverage.
-The coverage here is simply to provide an example of testing approaches rather than being deemed as sufficient coverage for a released application.
+* Increase test coverage.
+The current test coverage only provides an example of testing approaches and is not considered sufficient for a released application.
-* DetectOutcode UseCase could be written in a way that makes it more testable in general.
+* Refactor the DetectOutcode UseCase to make it more testable.
+I was somewhat stretched for time and with more time I would like to fully test and potentially improve this implementation in general.
-* Compose UI tests would be needed.
+* Add UI tests to ensure the user interface is functioning as expected.

-* Api error handling would need to be improved.
-Currently all failures trigger the same SnackBar and these could provide more context.
-Taking into account the response code/error body could allow for more relevant errors presented to the user.
+* Improve error handling for API calls by presenting more relevant errors to the user based on the response code or error body.

-* Provide some client side validation on the postcode input. i.e ensure all inputs are alphanumeric and of a maximum length.
-Perhaps a postcode format regex should be used.
+* Implement client-side validation for postcode inputs, such as ensuring the inputs are alphanumeric and of a specified maximum length, or using a postcode format regex.

-* General improvements could be made with more advanced features such as filters for restaurants based on name, cuisine type etc and potentially a pagination system to load more restaurants as the user scrolls.
+* Add advanced features such as filters for restaurants based on name, cuisine type, etc, and a pagination system for loading more restaurants as the user scrolls.

-* Consider requesting ACCESS_FINE_LOCATION permission should the coarse location be deemed to provide insufficient accuracy upon thorough testing.
+* Consider requesting the ACCESS_FINE_LOCATION permission if the current coarse location is deemed insufficiently accurate.

 ## What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

-The example I can provide is not quite a cutting edge as Kotlin 1.8.0, but in versions beyond 1.6.0 non-exhaustive when statements became errors.
-I'm an advocate for utilising sealed classes and in combination with non-exhaustive when statements, the potential for developer error is reduced.
+Although not the latest, one of the most useful features in recent versions of Kotlin is the enforcement of non-exhaustive when statements as errors.
+I have utilized this feature in my code to reduce the potential for developer error.
+Here is a snippet of code that demonstrates its usage:

 ```
 private fun handleAction(action: RestaurantSearchAction) {